 The delivery of services to the community is guided by the Community Vision, Council plans, strategies, and policies.
 These also drive our approach to asset management.
+Error!
+Reference source not found. illustrates a n example of integrated planning framework.

 2.1 The Financial Plan